wdrik/wdrik/README.md

 ### Hey!
 Welcome to my profile!
 How is it going? 👋

-- 🚀 I’m currently working at [i4pro](http://www.i4pro.com.br/)
+- 🚀 I’m currently working at [Sysmap](https://www.sysmap.com.br)
-- 💻 ReactJS, VueJS, Node, Typescript
+- 💻 ReactJS, Next.js Angular, VueJS, NodeJS, Typescript
 - ✨ Learning is continuous and there will always be a next level

 ### Core tech